 The Buddha’s 45-Year Teaching Career

 The Buddha then goes on to teach thousands of people over the course of 45 years.
 Most of the sutras in the Pali Canon relate situations in which the Buddha interacts with his disciples and other spiritual seekers, answering their questions, explaining the Dharma (the Buddhist teachings), and recommending various practices.
-I will cover this era of the Buddha’s life in detail in my next History and Seminal Texts episode: Buddha’s Teaching Career and the Early Buddhist Community.
+I will cover this era of the Buddha’s life in detail in my next Buddhist History episode: Buddha’s Buddha’s First Sermons and Students, and the Early Sangha.
 Here I’ll just give you some highlights:

 - The Buddha taught constantly during the 45 years between his first sermon and his death.
 He taught anyone who asked, including lay people, monks, practitioners of other religions, skeptics, kings, women, and people from any social caste.